axibase/atsd/rule-engine/variables.md

 Variables are evaluated for each incoming command regardless of the window status.

 If the variable invokes an external function such as [`scriptOut`](functions-script.md) it must execute quickly (less than a few seconds).
-Long-running functions should not be included in variables.
+Avoid invoking long-running functions in variables.

 The current value of a variable can be accessed on the window detail page.